 Max.
 20 participants per day.
-Priority will be given to PhD students and Postdocs from the organizing institutions.
-Free workshop spaces can be filled with students and academic staff from any institute of the University of Basel.
+Priority is given to PhD students and Postdocs from the organizing institutions.
+Free workshop spaces can be filled with students and academic staff from any institute of the University of Basel (waitlist).
 Participants can choose to attend 1-3 of the workshop days.
 1ECT can be allocated to those attending all 3 days.

 Please, register for the workshop latest by Monday, 9th August 2021 by email to Megan Davies.

 The preparatory “think piece” needs to be sent by Monday, 16th August 2021.